caiocssta/ntd-coding-challenge/README.md

 ## Introduction

 This project contains automated tests for the CLI-based calculator application provided.
 The tests are written in Ruby using the RSpec testing framework and the Aruba library to simulate command-line interactions.
-Additionally, Rake is used to automate the execution of tests, including checking for the presence of the required Docker image.
+Additionally, Rake is used to automate tasks execution, including a check for the application Docker image.

 Previously the plan was to create tests with the JavaScript testing framework `Jest` along with the `cli-testing-library` library, but after further research for the viability, search for other automation testing frameworks for CLI applications seemed to be the best alternative.